 Learn more about the symptoms of an inguinal hernia and what can cause them.

-What to do: You are advised to see a doctor to evaluate the hernia and determine the need for surgical intervention.
+How to treat: You are advised to see a doctor to evaluate the hernia and determine the need for surgical intervention.
 If you think you may have an inguinal hernia, you should proceed to a hospital for immediate assessment, as there is a risk for serious complications like infection and intestinal cell death.

 2. Varicocele